 Whether you're new to the Bible or a long-time Christian who studies the Bible regularly, our adult Bible classes offer a welcoming environment to grow in knowledge, understanding, and faith.

-Choose a class that interests you and jump in at any time (starting May 25th).
+Choose a class that interests you and jump in at any time (starting August 17th).

 All classes meet on Sundays at 10:00 am.